Prior Learning Recognition for Professionals

 The completion of an additional 4 courses (available through Distance Education) will allow the CSM holder to obtain the Certificate in Management and Administration Studies and subsequent Certified in Management (C.I.M.) professional designation with 2 years of verified managerial experience.
-An additional 5 years of managerial experience can yield the Professional Manager (P.Mgr.) designation.
 Career managerial experience may qualify so, professional engineers and certified technicians and technologists may already have the requisite experience by virtue of their career to-date.

 Please send proof of provincial licensing or certification along with appropriate membership fees to the following address: